This post may contain affiliate links. Please see my disclosure policy for details.

 An inn that has been the scene of smugglers and even a mysterious murder is bound to have a few friendly spirits hanging around!

-At the turn of the 20th century, Jamaica Inn caused a stir in the press with a mysterious gentleman sat outside the inn.
+At the turn of the 20th century, Jamaica Inn caused a stir in the press with a mysterious gentleman sitting outside the inn.

 He didn’t speak, or acknowledge anybody but looked like a missing man who was thought to be murdered here.